 Day Three

 In Noboribetsu, there are walks ranging from 10 minutes to an hour or so around and outside of Hell Valley.
-Follow the connecting river, Oyunumagawa, through the forest and you’ll find yourself passing Oyunuma, a sight to behold from afar given this stunner of a sulphurous lake sits at a surface temperature of around 50° celsius.
-Keep trekking and the juice is worth the squeeze, where you’ll find a natural foot bath further into the forest—both rich in minerals and with a far more palatable temperature.
+Follow the connecting river, Oyunumagawa, through the forest and you’ll find yourself passing Oyunuma,a sight to behold from afar given this stunner of a sulphurous lake sits at a surface temperature of around 50° celsius.
+Keep trekking and the juice is worth the squeeze, where you’ll find a natural hot spring foot bath nestled along a riverside trail.
+Kick off your shoes, dip your feet into the warm mineral-rich waters, and soak up the serenity—it's completely free and the perfect way to unwind in the heart of nature.

 Hokkaido’s hiking options can be overwhelming to say the least, but if you only have the time to take on one or two, make sure Mt Orofure is on your list.
 A 1000m peak nestled in the scenery of South East Hokkaido.
 Taking on the entire hike through Orofure pass will take you about four hours, although just 45 minutes in will offer up hikers, strollers and half-day trippers some of the best views in Hokkaido.